-Don’t be deceived by the gentle nature of the terrain – we’re still covering the miles and we’ll be aiming to tick off just over 26 miles in the weekend.
+Northumberland is home to some of Britain's most spectacular coastal walking.
+Our weekend challenge is to tackle, in our opinion, the finest section of the Northumberland Coast Path, from the charming historic village of Warkworth to the beautiful golden sands and picture-perfect castle at Bamburgh.
+Don’t be deceived by the gentle nature of the terrain – we’re still covering the distance and we’ll be aiming to tick off just over 26 miles in the weekend.
 Plenty of calories burned to warrant a pub or tea shop stop at the end of the day.

 - Enjoy fantastic walks taking in some of the best Northumberland scenery